Holidays, online security, and Cyber Month deals

 October is Cybersecurity Awareness Month.
 It’s a fantastic initiative helping many people discover digital security practices for the first time.
 This year’s Cyber Awareness Month motto is #becybersmart.
 But with the growing cybercrime rate, we figured that 30 days of awareness won’t cut it.

-That’s why we’re joining the Cyber Month campaign in November and offering NordLocker 60% off.
+That’s why we’re joining the Cyber Month campaign in November and offering NordLocker at a massive discount.
 Encrypt your files and sync 500GB of data to an end-to-end encrypted cloud.
 You can secure any type of file.
 In addition to NordLocker, there are many other ways you can stay secure, and we will share those below.
 So, take your privacy back and secure your files in time for the holidays.
 It’s important, and here’s why.

 Cybercrime during the holidays